-This program celebrates Illinois’ rich filmmaking tradition, showcasing the best features, documentaries, and short films with (made/constructed/filmed in the state of Illinois.)their roots right here in Illinois.
-Films in this section compete for the Chicago Award, given to the year’s best statewide film.
+This program celebrates Illinois’ rich filmmaking tradition, showcasing the best features, documentaries, and short films with their roots right here in Illinois.
+Films in this section compete for the Chicago Award, given to the year’s best Illinois film.

 Gathering genre films from horror and thrillers to edgy animation and dark comedies, this showcase of future cult classics and midnight favorites offers an exciting mix of late-night fare.